dandi/dandi-archive/DEVELOPMENT.md

 To automatically reformat all code to comply with some (but not all) of the style checks, run `tox -e format`.

+### Profiling with Memray
+To include a memory profile with your tests, add `--memray` at the end of your test command invocation.
+For example, to run a memory profile with all tests, you would run `tox -e test -- --memray`.
+This can be used in conjuction with other pytest CLI flags (like `-k`) as well.
+See the `pytest-memray` [docs](https://github.com/bloomberg/pytest-memray) for more invocation details.

+#### NOTE: If you have an existing dandi-archive installation in which you have previously run tox, you may need to recreate the tox environment (by adding `-r` to your tox invocation) the first time you attempt to use memray.
+If your attempt to use the `--memray` flag fails with `pytest: error: unrecognized arguments: --memray`, this is likely why.

 ## dandiarchive.org WEB Interface

 This repository now also contains sources for the web interface under [web/](./web/) folder.